-Once upon a time before the internet, travel blogs and social media that showcased breathtaking destinations, a generation of movie goers had our first glimpse of Petra watching “Indiana Jones and the Last Crusade”.
+Once upon a time before the internet, travel blogs, and social media that showcased breathtaking destinations- a generation of movie goers had our first glimpse of Petra by watching “Indiana Jones and the Last Crusade”.

 For myself and others who watched Harrison Ford and Sean Connery riding horseback towards a sandstone temple in the middle of a desert, we thought “Where is this place?
 Is it created by Hollywood?
 I want an adventure like that!”
 We eventually found out that this intricate sandstone palace that held The Holy Grail was an honest to goodness real place.